 Traditional consultants often work with an organization throughout the campaign, unveiling the work to be done phase by phase.
 Some consulting firms actually embed a staff member in the development office for several months of the campaign to serve as a campaign manager.
-Most consultants, however, don’t manage the campaign but instead provide guidance as required to move the campaign forward.
+Most consultants, however, don’t directly manage the campaign but instead provide guidance as required to move the campaign forward.

 The Capital Campaign Toolkit uses a different approach — one made possible by the accessibility of online and virtual communication.
-Through the Toolkit, organizations gain immediate access to all of the tools and materials they will need for their campaign organized in a step-by-step process.
+Through the Toolkit, organizations gain immediate access to all of the tools and materials they will need for their campaign organized in a clear step-by-step process.
 They are given the option of working virtually with a very experienced campaign advisor (in a group or individually), to help them move through the campaign process.

 - For organizations with capable development staff and eager board members, this approach is more effective and affordable.

-Stay in Touch with Your Donors
+Stay in touch with your donors